 The Director of American Studies manages the flow of work in the program offices, supervises program support staff, monitors the budget, transmits personnel evaluations and recommendations to the Dean of Arts and Sciences, appoints program committees, and oversees the curriculum, searches, and the general operation of the faculty in its professional role.
-The Director reports to the Dean of Arts and Sciences, but may also act as the program liaison to the Provost and members of the university administration.
+The Director reports to the Dean of the Faculty of Arts and Sciences and to the Dean of Research and Graduate Studies, but may also act as the program liaison to the Provost and members of the university administration.
 The Director joins with the DGS in the recruitment of students.
-The Dean of Arts and Sciences appoints the Program Director, upon consultation with the Executive Committee.
+The Dean of the Faculty of Arts and Sciences appoints the Program Director, upon consultation with the Executive Committee.